-Description

-- Host a morning or afternoon in your workplace.
-Consider inviting a person with disability, disability advocate and/or your local member to speak. - Host an inclusive sporting game, activity or group fitness class with special equipment or restricted senses and movements.
-Examples include seated volleyball, wheelchair basketball or a modified boot camp. - Hold a film screening with short films or videos featuring people with disability or disability themes.
-Check out Focus on Ability for a great range of short films. - Organise a webinar on a specific topic or theme related to accessibility and inclusion in the workplace.
+Activity Description Sporting game or activity Host an inclusive sporting game, activity or group fitness class with special equipment or restricted senses and movements.
+Examples include seated volleyball, wheelchair basketball or a modified boot camp.
+Film screening Hold a film screening with short films or videos featuring people with disability or disability themes.
+Check out Focus on Ability for a great range of short films.
+Webinar Organise a webinar on a specific topic or theme related to accessibility and inclusion in the workplace.